jimgordon20/ls_river/README.md

 This project is not mine.

 it's something I like and would love to see improved.
-"And I would love to see others help LamontCranston make this nice.
+And I would love to see others help LamontCranston make this nice.

 I have only uploaded it to GitHub as archived for updates and previous versions.
 Please go to the link to his page.